dbt-labs/corp/[ARCHIVED] values.md

+This is an old version of our values and is being maintain for historical purposes.
+Find the current version [here](https://github.com/dbt-labs/handbook/blob/main/docs/values.md).

 ### We are a mission-driven company.

 We believe that profits are an important tool in the pursuit of our mission, but they are not the mission itself.